italia/spid-saml-check/spid-validator/README.md

 # SPID Validator

-SPID Validator is a tool that lets you to inspect and debug SAML  authentication requests from SP and send custom responses back to SP to test SPID compliance.
-It includes an extension for Google Chrome that interceps the request and a Node.js web application that provides an easy to use interface.
+SPID Validator is a tool that lets you inspect and debug SAML authentication requests from Service Provider and send custom responses back to Service Provider to check SPID compliance.
+It includes a Node.js web application that provides an easy to use interface and an extension for Google Chrome that intercepts the request.

 Spid Validator has been developed and is maintained by AgID - Agenzia per l'Italia Digitale